adieyal/sd-dynamic-prompts/README.md

 # Dynamic Prompt templates

-A custom script for [AUTOMATIC1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) to implement a tiny template language for random prompt generation.
+A custom extension for [AUTOMATIC1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) that implements an expressive template language for random or combinatorial prompt generation along with features to support deep wildcard directory structures.

 Using this script, the prompt: